UniversalDependencies/docs/_hy/feat/Voice.md

 ### <a name="Rcp">`Rcp`</a>: reciprocal voice

 A reciprocal verb describes an event in which two agents (or groups of agents) perform the same action upon each other.
-The reciprocal is expressed by the passive suffix _-վ-_/_-v-_ however, the verb roots that can become reciprocal are limited.
+The reciprocal is expressed by the passive suffix _-վ-_/_-v-_.
+However, the set of verb roots that can form reciprocals is limited.

 #### Examples